School of Law: Careers support and advice

 We'll help you gain legal skills

 Level 5 and 6 students can audition to join Liverpool John Moores University’s Mooting team.
-Our Mooting team won the 43rd English-Speaking Union/Essex Court Chambers national mooting competition in 2014.
+Our Mooting team has enjoyed success in various competitions, including the English-Speaking Union/Essex Court Chambers National Mooting Competition and the International Student Team Mediation Competition.

 If you are a Graduate Diploma in Law student, you will be offered a Mooting module, which has been designed to help you develop and enhance key skills associated with being a lawyer.